-How to visualize additional USD files from Nucleus server
+How to visualize USD files stored in a Nucleus server

 Request access to Innoactive Nucleus Enterprise server

-You can request access to our Nucleus enterprise server, we will configure a secure and protected folder for your selected users, so that your sensitive content can only be accessed and streamed by you.
+You can request access to our Nucleus enterprise server, we will configure a secure and protected folder for your selected users, so that your sensitive content can only be accessed and streamed by you and the people you have authorised.

 Use your own private Nucleus Enterprise server